de86/personal-site/src/pages/data-structures-linked-lists/index.md

 One of the downsides of a linked lists data not being held in contiguous memory is that we can't just jump straight to a value in memory like we can with an array.
 We must walk over each node, moving from one to the next until we get to the node that we need.
 This happens in O(n) time (I will be going into basic algorithms in the future) which basically means it takes longer to look over the entire list for every extra node we add.
 It will take longer to step over larger linked lists than smaller linked lists.

 ### Reverse Traversal
-Traversing backwards through a singly linked list (a linked list where each node only contains a reference to it's next node and not it's previous node) is difficult and could either take a very long time or use extra memory.
+Traversing backwards through a singly linked list (a linked list where each node only contains a reference to its next node and not its previous node) is difficult and could either take a very long time or use extra memory.
 Doubly linked lists make this trivial though.

 ### Larger Memory Usage
 A linked list containing the same number of items as an equivalent array will always use more memory.
-This is because each node must contain a reference to the next node in the list as well as it's value.
+This is because each node must contain a reference to the next node in the list as well as its value.

 ## Implementation
 ### Nodes